DrexelLenser/Lenser/README.md

    exported to the path
      `Lenser/examples/Catalogues/Simulated_(insert time)/`

-* `lenser_run_cat`: Runs an entire catalogue of galaxy images through `Lenser` and exports pickle file of bestfit parameters
+* `lenser_run_cat.py`: Runs an entire catalogue of galaxy images through `Lenser` and exports pickle file of bestfit parameters
   * This script will import one of the Catalogues in the Catalougues folder and run all of the images through `Lenser`.
   * A prep file for a catalogue is required for object identification.
   * Best-fit parameters are dynamically saved in dataframe form to a pickle file.

+* `covariance.py`: Calculates a covariance matrix for the `Lenser` parameter space
+  * Since `Lenser` is a forward-modeling code, the user can specify a set of input parameters and create an image of a lensed galaxy.
+It is, therefore, possible to use `Lenser` in order to compute a covariance matrix for our parameter space by simulating an ensemble of postage stamp images (a "stamp collection") with known input parameters and noise, and then running each of the postage stamps through `Lenser` for fitting.
+To test the response of `Lenser` to noise, each postage stamp has identical input parameters and noise maps, but additional, unique Gaussian noise injected into each.
+  * This module first creates a stamp collection, computes the covariance matrix, and then creates a triangle plot of 1- and 2-sigma error ellipses, along with the fiducial parameters indicated by a white plus sign.
+  * Instances of this class are given in the scripts `covariance_run_COSMOS-like_no_lensing.py`, `covariance_run_EFIGI-like_no_lensing.py`, `covariance_run_COSMOS-like_with_lensing.py`, and `covariance_run_EFIGI-like_with_lensing.py`.